Priyanshu-Shekhar/Priyanshu-Shekhar/Updated README.md

 🎓 I'm currently pursuing my **MS in Computer Science** with a specialization in **Artificial Intelligence** at the **University of Southern California** (USC).
 💡 I'm passionate about solving real-world problems with **AI, ML, and NLP** and building robust systems.
-📍 Originally from India 🇮🇳 | Based in Los Angeles 🌴
+📍 Based in Los Angeles 🌴
-📫 How to reach me: [Email](mailto:priyanshushekhar@usc.edu) | [LinkedIn](https://www.linkedin.com/in/priyanshushekhar) | [GitHub](https://github.com/Priyanshu-Shekhar)
+📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/-priyanshu-shekhar) | [GitHub](https://github.com/Priyanshu-Shekhar)

 ---

 ### 🧠 My Interests

-- 🧠 Artificial Intelligence & Deep Learning
+- 🤖 Artificial Intelligence & Deep Learning
 - 🗣️ Natural Language Processing
+- 📊 Data Science & Data Engineering
 - 🌐 Web & API Scraping
-- 📊 Data Science & Data Engineering
-- 🛰️ Edge Computing and Autonomous Systems
+- 🛰️ Prompt Engineering

 ---